Maximize House Fan Use

 – Use a window fan to push hot air out.
 This is only effective when the air

 outside is cooler than inside.
 Instead of pointing the fan into a room, point

 it outside.
 This works best at night.

-- Use two window fans to move cool air through an entire house.
+– Use two window fans to move cool air through the house.
 Opening

-windows and doors in a home—particularly on opposite sides of the house—
+windows and doors—particularly on opposite sides of the house—